marklauter/plumber/README.md

 If you're not familiar with middleware pipelines, Microsoft has a [good primer on how middleware works in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-8.0).

 ## Installing
-To install, use the following command: `dotnet add package MSL.Plumber.Pipeline`
+To install, use the following command in your terminal or command prompt

+`dotnet add package MSL.Plumber.Pipeline`

 ## Usage
-1. Create an `IRequestHandlerBuilder<TRequest, TResponse>` by calling one of the static `RequestHandlerBuilder.New` methods.
+1. Create an `IRequestHandlerBuilder<TRequest, TResponse>` by calling one of the static `RequestHandlerBuilder.Create` methods.
 1. Use `RequestHandlerBuilder.Create(string[] args)` to create a builder with the default configuration providers for `appsettings.json` files, environment variables, command line args, and user secrets.
 1. Use `RequestHandlerBuilder.Create(string[] args, Action<IConfiguration, string[]> configure)` to create a builder with your own selection of configuration providers.
 1. Handle additional configuration scenarios through the  `IConfigurationManager Configuration` property on the builder.
 1. Register services with the `IServiceCollection Services` property.
-1. Use the `Build` method to create an `IRequestRequestDelegate<TRequest, TResponse>` instance.
+1. Use the `Build` method to create an `IRequestHandler<TRequest, TResponse>` instance.
 1. Configure the request delegate pipeline by calling the `Use` methods on the request handler.
 1. Call the `Prepare` method on the request handler to compile the pipeline.
 If you don't call `Prepare`, the pipeline will be compiled when the first request is processed.
 1. Call the `InvokeAsync` method on the request handler to forward the request to the pipeline.